aomine92z/EPF-API-TP/README.md

 - **Step 14: Retrieve parameters from Firestore:** Add an endpoint to retrieve parameters from Firestore.

 - **Step 15: Update and add Firestore parameters:** Add endpoints to update or add parameters in Firestore.

+- **Step 16: Authentication:** Implement authentication through Firestore authentication

+- **Step 17:** User management: Extend authentication to include user registration, login and logout endpoints.
+Explore also user roles and permissions.
+Allow only admin users to access to the list of user

+- **Step 18:** Protection against Denial of Service (DoS) attacks: Implement rate limiting by user

+- **Step 19:** API versioning: Add the information about the version of your API. (you are on version 1.0) Also add the prefix to your routes to indicate the version.

+- **Step 20:** Error Handling: Add a custom error responses for error 404 and provide meaningful error message.

+- **Step 21:** API testing: Implement unit tests for your functions and enpoints

+- **Step 22:** CI/CD pipeline: Define a CI/CD pipeline on github using github Actions to launch your tests after every push

 The completion of this TP is relatively long and may overtake TP3